StereoKit/StereoKit-Docs/docs/Pages/StereoKit/SK/Shutdown.md

 ---
 layout: default
 title: SK.Shutdown
-description: Shuts down all StereoKit initialized systems.
+description: Cleans up all StereoKit initialized systems.
 Release your own StereoKit created assets before calling this.
+This is for cleanup only, and should not be used to exit the application, use SK.Quit for that instead.
+Calling this function is unnecessary if using SK.Run, as it is called automatically there.
 ---
 # [SK]({{site.url}}/Pages/StereoKit/SK.html).Shutdown